JamisonHunter/JamisonHunter/README.md

 # Welcome to my GitHub!

-My name is Jamison Hunter!
-I'm aspiring to become a data scientist and developer after having graduated university in 2021.
-I have a degree in mathematics and a minor in physics, which has given me a lot of experience in problem solving; a valuablue skill for any data scientist or programmer!
-I am currently taking data science and machine learning with Coding Dojo.
-This education along with my previous has been preparing me to enter this field.
-Below, you'll see projects in which I work with some of the following technologies.

-* Data Analysis
+I'm an aspiring developer with a degree in mathematics.
+I recently completed a data science and machine learning bootcamp with Coding Dojo.
+I started my career in teaching and tutoring but I have since found quite a passion in working with Python backends as well as MongoDB.
+I have also encountered Arduino, which has become a major hobby of mine in the realm of programming!
+Recently, I've been tackling JavaScript with the Three.js library.

 * Python
-* HTML & CSS
+* Flask
-* C++
+* MongoDB
-* SQL
+* JavaScript
-* Tableau
+* Arduino

-You can find my resume as one of my linked sites under my Linkedin.
-Thanks for stopping by!
+Thank you for stopping by and if you're hiring, let's talk!
 <!---
 JamisonHunter/JamisonHunter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.